Thermometers: Understand the options

 Digital ear thermometers, also called tympanic thermometers, use an infrared ray to measure the temperature inside the ear canal.

-- Pros.
-When positioned properly, digital ear thermometers are quick and fairly accurate.
-Digital ear thermometers are appropriate for infants older than age 6 months, older children and adults.
+- Digital ear thermometers are appropriate for infants older than age 6 months, older children and adults.

 See more In-depth

 - Ward MA.
 Fever in infants and children: Pathophysiology and management. http://www.uptodate.com/home.
 Accessed July 23, 2015.

 - Cherry JD, et al, eds.
 Fever: Pathogenesis and management.
 In: Feigin and Cherry's Textbook of Pediatric Infectious Diseases.
 7th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2014. http://www.clinicalkey.com.
 Accessed July 23, 2015.

 - El-Radhi AS.
 Determining fever in children: The search for an ideal thermometer.
 British Journal of Nursing.
 2014;23:91.

 - Fever and your child.
 American Academy of Pediatrics. http://patiented.solutions.aap.org/handout.aspx?gbosid=156451.
 Accessed July 23, 2015.

 - Allegaert A, et al. Tympanic, infrared skin, and temporal artery scan thermometers compared with rectal measurement in children: A real-life assessment.
 Current Therapeutic Research.
 2014;76:34.

 - How to take your child's temperature.
 American Academy of Pediatrics. http://patiented.solutions.aap.org/handout.aspx?gbosid=166297.
 Accessed July 23, 2015.